Love Over Scotland by Alexander McCall Smith

 My rating: 5 of 5 stars

 This book is another visit with the characters in and around 44 Scotland Street in Edinburgh and are introduced to two new and very promising characters; a very shady character from Glasgow who is a special friend of Bertie's and anthropologist Domenica Macdonald's friend who has come to stay in her flat while she is studying pirates.
 In this book we find Bertie managing to rebel against his horrid mother a little more with the help of his father.
 He also manages to get loose in Paris to his intense delight, and manages very well.
-Bruce sells his flat and Pat has to find someplace new to live which manages to usher in the "love" over Scotland Street, but not in the way she imagines.
+Bruce sells his flat and Pat has to find someplace new to life which manages to usher in the "love" over Scotland Street, but not in the way she imagines.

 I love these books because they charming without being trite.
-Smith has a wonderful way of creating characters that are real and likeable even with all their faults.
+Smith has a wonderful way of creating characters that are real and likable even with all their faults.
 I feel like I am catching up with old friends and when I finish a book, I feel a real sense of sadness.
 I find myself wanting to know how they think and feel about my world and I find myself changing because of some of the subtle bits of philosophy that resonate with me.

 View all my reviews